-Father’s Day promotion ideas in 2019
+Father’s Day promotion ideas for your brand

 So what does that mean for Father’s Day promotions?
 Well, it’s time to get up to date, with marketing campaigns that reach out to both kids and parents, and combine traditional themes with modern values.
 In this post, we’ll take a look at:

 - marketing to children and parents